cyberbotics/webots/docs/guide/controller-programming.md

 They are specified in the `controllerArgs` field of the [Robot](../reference/robot.md) node, and they are passed as parameters of the `main` function.
 For example, this can be used to specify parameters that vary for each robot's controller.
 Note that the implementation will differ significantly across the different languages.
-If using MATLAB, you should add the optional argument [`varargin`](https://www.mathworks.com/help/matlab/ref/varargin.html) to to the function declaration.
+If using MATLAB, you should add the optional argument [`varargin`](https://www.mathworks.com/help/matlab/ref/varargin.html) to the function declaration.

 For example if we have: